Import Geospatial Data from CSV and GeoJSON

 SELECT * FROM airports;

-from airports a, airports b where a.name = 'Berlin-Tegel Airport' and b.name = 'Berlin Hauptbahnhof';
+FROM airports a, airports b WHERE a.name = 'Berlin-Tegel Airport' AND b.name = 'Berlin Hauptbahnhof';

 Importing data from GeoJSON